Ademola Rasaq Seriki: Other roles

 Seriki has had stints in federal ministerial positions in the interest of Nigeria's national development.
 In collaboration with the U.S. Ambassador to Nigeria major assistance has been provided for Military personnel and their families who have HIV/AIDS related conditions.
 Seriki was a member of Action Congress of Nigeria (ACN), a director of Cappa and D'Abberto (civil engineers), and the chairman of PIFCO Nigeria Limited.
 Seriki was an alumnus and fellow of Harvard University.
 He was a member of the Nigerian-American Chamber of Commerce.
 He belonged to the Yoruba Tennis Club, the Ikoyi Club 1938, the Island Club, F's Club, IBB Golf and Country Club, and the Lagos Yacht Club.

 Personal life and death

+Seriki was married to his wife Oluremi.
+Later he would marry Wolilat Okoya, the sister of industrialist Rasaq Okoya.
+His daughter Farida, stage name Kah-Lo, is a Grammy-nominated singer.

 He died in Madrid, Spain on 15 December 2022, at the age of 63.

-Traditional awards and titles
+Traditional title

-In May 2009, the Oba of Lagos Rilwan Akiolu conferred on Seriki the title of Ottun Aare of Lagos.
+In May 2009, the Oba of Lagos Rilwan Akiolu conferred on Seriki the chieftaincy title of the Otun Aare of Lagos.